Are you a participant?

 A moderator can help with everything in a Q&A session, including filtering questions, categorising questions and even submitting their own questions anonymously to get the ball rolling.

-In turbulent moments, having them read the questions out loud also lets you have more time to think about the answer clearly.
+In turbulent moments, having them read the questions out loud also lets you have more time to think about the answers clearly.

 Sometimes the fear of looking foolish outweighs our urge to be curious.
 It’s especially true in larger events that the vast majority of attendees dare not raise their hand amongst the sea of onlookers.